openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 Beside four customizable buttons the FRITZ!DECT 440 supports temperature readings.
 ** NOTE: ** FRITZ!DECT 440 now uses Channel Groups to group its Channels like `device#battery_level`, `device#battery_low` for device information, `sensors#temperature` for sensor data and `top-left`, `bottom-left`, `top-right` and `bottom-right` combined with `press` and `last_change` (see [Full Example](#full-example))

+### FRITZ!DECT 500

+The [FRITZ!DECT 500](https://avm.de/produkte/fritzdect/fritzdect-500/) is a dimmable colorized light bulb.
+The current version only supports turning lights on and off.

 #### Supported Channel Groups

 | Channel Group ID                                       | Description         | Available on thing |